Contrasting Christopher & Banks (OTCMKTS:CBKC) & Chico’s FAS (OTCMKTS:CHS)

 |2.00

-Chico’s FAS has a consensus target price of $3.45, suggesting a potential upside of 248.48%.
-Given Chico’s FAS’s higher possible upside, analysts plainly believe Chico’s FAS is more favorable than Christopher & Banks.
+Chico’s FAS has a consensus price target of $3.45, indicating a potential upside of 248.38%.
+Given Chico’s FAS’s higher probable upside, analysts clearly believe Chico’s FAS is more favorable than Christopher & Banks.

-Christopher & Banks has a beta of 2.98, meaning that its stock price is 198% more volatile than the S&P 500.
-Comparatively, Chico’s FAS has a beta of 1.12, meaning that its stock price is 12% more volatile than the S&P 500.
+Christopher & Banks has a beta of 2.98, suggesting that its stock price is 198% more volatile than the S&P 500.
+Comparatively, Chico’s FAS has a beta of 1.12, suggesting that its stock price is 12% more volatile than the S&P 500.

 Summary